gertjaap/ocm-backend/README.md

 # Donations

-If you want to reward this work you can donate Vertcoin to `VnGYRfD65XFab4gE3feJwWVUuaxK7EgFPK` or Bitcoin to `37E56moXYRE2RU9ddXnhu8gTLk7Rqq45eh`
+If you want to reward this work you can donate some coins here:

+* Vertcoin : `VnGYRfD65XFab4gE3feJwWVUuaxK7EgFPK`
+* Bitcoin  : `37E56moXYRE2RU9ddXnhu8gTLk7Rqq45eh`